Natural North Florida

 Fanning Springs Florida

-On January 25, 2014 with the help of hundreds of volunteers during the Annual Great Air Potato Round-Up Gainesville’s natural areas will be closer to being air potato free!
-During the Round-Up, which is modeled after a litter clean up, volunteers will be dispersed throughout Gainesville to remove air potatoes and other invasive exotic plants from Gainesville's natural areas.
+Hundreds of volunteers will come together for the 16th Annual Great Air Potato Round-Up to remove air potatoes and other invasive exotic plants from Gainesville's natural areas.
+After the harvest, volunteers will gather at Morningside Nature Center for a celebration for participants with free event tee shirts, refreshments, music and prizes.
 Air potato (Dioscorea bulbifera), is a non-native vine that jeopardizes Florida's natural communities by engulfing native vegetation.
 The rapid-growing vine produces aerial tubers (hence the common name "air potato") that fall to the ground in the late fall and winter and produce new vines that sprout in the spring.

 Devils Millhopper Geological State Park

 In the midst of north Florida's sandy terrain and pine forests, a bowl-shaped cavity 120 feet deep leads down to a miniature rain forest.
 Small streams trickle down the steep slopes of the limestone sinkhole, disappearing through crevices in the ground.
 Lush vegetation thrives in the shade of the walls even in dry summers.
 A significant geological formation, Devil's Millhopper is a National Natural Landmark that has been visited by the curious since the early 1880s.
 Researchers have learned a great deal about Florida's natural history by studying fossil shark teeth, marine shells and the fossilized remains of extinct land animals found in the sink.
 Visitors can enjoy picnicking and learn more about this sinkhole through interpretive displays.